THIS DATE IN HISTORY: Nov. 22

-The celebration of hockey begins with a game between alumni of the Oilers and Canadiens, including Wayne Gretzky from the Oilers and Guy Lafleur from the Canadiens.
+The celebration of hockey begins with a game between alumni of the two teams, including Wayne Gretzky from the Oilers and Guy Lafleur from the Canadiens.
 It even has a still-active Mark Messier of the New York Rangers, a member of Edmonton's dynasty in the 1980s.
 He gets permission from Glen Sather, Rangers general manager and the coach of Edmonton's alumni team, to play in the game.

 1927: Olympia Stadium in Detroit hosts its first NHL game.
 A crowd of 14,000 watches the Ottawa Senators defeat the Detroit Cougars (later the Red Wings) 2-1.
-The franchise plays its home games at the Olympia until Dec.
+The Cougars/Falcons/Red Wings play their home games at the Olympia until Dec.
 15, 1979, before moving to Joe Louis Arena.

-1962: Red Kelly of the Toronto Maple Leafs becomes the third player in NHL history to play in 1,000 games.
-It comes in a 1-0 loss to the Chicago Blackhawks at Chicago Stadium.
+1962: Red Kelly of the Maple Leafs becomes the third player in NHL history to play in 1,000 games.
+Game No. 1,000 is a 1-0 loss to the Chicago Blackhawks at Chicago Stadium.
 Kelly finishes his Hockey Hall of Fame career with 1,316 games played, 846 with Detroit and 470 with Toronto.

 Video: Red Kelly won Cup four times each with Wings, Leafs

-1972: The Pittsburgh Penguins set an NHL record that still stands by scoring five goals in a span of 2:07 during a 10-4 win against the visiting St. Louis Blues.
-Bryan Hextall, Jean Pronovost, Al McDonough, Ken Schinkel and Ron Schock all score in the third period against goaltender Wayne Stephenson.
+1972: The Penguins set an NHL record that still stands by scoring five goals in a span of 2:07 during a 10-4 win against the visiting St. Louis Blues.
+Bryan Hextall Jr., Jean Pronovost, Al McDonough, Ken Schinkel and Ron Schock all score in the third period against goalie Wayne Stephenson.

 1986: Gretzky gets his 39th NHL hat trick and reaches the 500-goal mark.
 The 25-year-old's milestone comes in a 5-2 win against the Vancouver Canucks at Northlands Coliseum.
 Gretzky scores goal No. 500 in his 575th NHL game, the fastest it's been done in League history.